-The Alley News of the Phillips Neighborhood in Minneapolis recently posted an account and explanation of St. Paul Lutheran Church’s “Notes of Growth and Change.”
+The Alley News is a very local newspaper, based in the Phillips Neighborhood in Minneapolis.
+In 2014, they published an account and explanation of St. Paul Lutheran Church’s “Notes of Growth and Change.”
 This looks a lot like the basic facts people would want to have about their particular churches for a congregational timeline.
 The account is full of rich detail and interesting asides for people interested in understanding the past and present culture of the congregation.

 “Rev. F. H. Carlson 1880-1884